 <category><![CDATA[21 CFR Part 820]]></category>

-<guid isPermaLink="false">https://www.cloudtheapp.com/21-cfr-part-820-risk-management-requirements-and-how-to-implement-them/</guid>
+<guid isPermaLink="false">https://www.cloudtheapp.com/21-cfr-part-820-vs-qmsr-what-changed-and-what-stayed-the-same-2/</guid>

 <p>This post created by and appeared first on <a href="https://www.cloudtheapp.com">Cloudtheapp</a></p>